siggame/siggame.github.io/MegaMinerAI-Rules.md

 ### Submitting Code

-- All code submissions must happen through SIG-Game’s website.
+- All code submissions must happen through ACM-Game’s website.
 - All code must execute on an Ubuntu 14.04 Linux machine using the following restrictions
   - Makefiles